Rook's graph

-Rook's graphs are perfect graphs, meaning that every subset of chessboard squares can be colored so that no two squares in a row or column have the same color, and so that the number of colors equals the maximum number of squares from the subset in any single row or column (the clique number of an induced subgraph).
-The graphs formed in this way from subsets of squares in a rook's graph form one of the key components of a decomposition of perfect graphs used to prove the strong perfect graph theorem characterizing all perfect graphs.
-The independence number and domination number of a rook's graph, or in other words the maximum number of rooks that can be placed so that they do not attack each other or so that they attack all remaining board squares, both equal the smaller of the chessboard's two dimensions, and these are well-covered graphs meaning that placing non-attacking rooks one at a time can never get stuck until a set of maximum size is reached.
+Rook's graphs are perfect graphs.
+In other words, every subset of chessboard squares can be colored so that no two squares in a row or column have the same color, using a number of colors equal to the maximum number of squares from the subset in any single row or column (the clique number of the induced subgraph).
+This class of induced subgraphs are a key component of a decomposition of perfect graphs used to prove the strong perfect graph theorem, which characterizes all perfect graphs.
+The independence number and domination number of a rook's graph both equal the smaller of the chessboard's width and height.
+In terms of chess, the independence number is the maximum number of rooks that can be placed without attacking each other; the domination number is the minimum number needed to attack all unoccupied board squares.
+Rook's graphs are well-covered graphs, meaning that placing non-attacking rooks one at a time can never get stuck until a set of maximum size is reached.